PrivateCoffee/privatecoffee-website/README.md

 python main.py
 ```

-The website will be available at `http://localhost:9810`.
+The website will be built into the `build` directory, and you can view it by
+opening the `index.html` file in your browser.

 ## License